 - Interest in handling oysters and improving the water quality of the Great Bay

 - To be an Oyster Conservationist, you must have access to shoreline property where you can raise oysters

 - Meet people from your community with similar interests

 - Opportunity to handle and learn about oysters

 - Contribute to a long-term dataset used to improve the water quality of the Great Bay

 The 2018 oyster restoration season finished in October when volunteers readied this year's oyster cohort for placement in Great Bay.
 Visit The Nature Conservancy website and sign up for the CRV monthly newsletter to find out about oyster restoration volunteer opportunities in 2019.

 Links, resources, and partner organizations

-Read all about The Nature Conservancy’s oyster restoration work, check out this timeline of oyster restoration volunteer needs, read this article in the Portsmouth Herald about all the progress that’s been made by the ongoing oyster restoration efforts, and enjoy this video about The Nature Conservancy's Oyster Conservationist volunteers.
+Read all about The Nature Conservancy’s oyster restoration work, check out this timeline of oyster restoration volunteer needs, read this Portsmouth Herald article, Restoration efforts of Great Bay making 'measurable progress' , and enjoy this video about The Nature Conservancy's Oyster Conservationist volunteers.